keboola/developers-docs/extend/index.md

 - you need to maintain your own Docker image (on dockerhub or Quay)

 How to create a docker extension
 As a developer you need to create your own docker image and create the application logic (in the envrionment of the docker image) and the application must follow our [Docker Interface]().
+For the docker image you should base it on an existing base docker image (preferably one of ours) and create the application logic (in the envrionment of the docker image).
+If you are using environments supported by [Custom Science applications](), you can use the [libraries]() provided for them.
 Then prepare the [checklist]() and contact us so that we register your application.
 See the [detailed guide](/extend/docker/docker-extensions)

 Summary:
 The developer has to: